You are here

 What’s New in Herbicide Technology for 2017

-In reality, the only truly new products are the herbicide premixes themselves.
-They’re herbicides with existing sites of action joined together.
-The last truly new herbicide site of action for corn and soybeans came in the form of the HPPD inhibitors (Callisto, Corvus, Balance Flexx) that started to be commercialized in the late 1990s.
+Each year, ag chemical companies roll out what they refer to as new herbicides for managing weeds in corn and soybeans.
+In reality, these “new” products are just premixes of herbicides with existing sites of action.
+The last truly new herbicide site of action for corn and soybeans were the HPPD inhibitors (Callisto, Corvus, and Balance Flexx) that started to be commercialized in the late 1990s.

-Monsanto also has developed another herbicide for its dicamba-tolerant system that hasn’t yet received federal approval.
-Roundup Xtend is a premix of glyphosate and a low-volatile formulation of dicamba.
+Also approved is BASF’s Engenia, another low-volatile dicamba formulation.
+Monsanto also has another herbicide for its dicamba-tolerant system that hadn’t received federal approval at presstime.
+Roundup Xtend with Vapor Grip Technology is a premix of glyphosate and a low-volatile dicamba formulation.

-No planting interval restriction is listed for Zidua Pro except when applications are made on coarse-texture soils with less 2% organic matter where a 30-day interval between application and planting is required.
+No planting interval restriction is listed for Zidua Pro except when applications are made on coarse-texture soils with less than 2% organic matter where a 30-day interval between application and planting is required.

-Bayer CropScience obtained registration of DiFlexx Duo for field, white, seed, and popcorn in spring 2016.
+Bayer CropScience obtained registration of DiFlexx Duo for field corn, white corn, seed corn, and popcorn in spring 2016.
 DiFlexx Duo combines tembotrione (HG27), dicamba (HG4), and the safener cyprosulfamide.
 DiFlexx Duo is registered for preemergence and postemergence (up to V10 corn stage) use.

 Dow AgroSciences’ Resicore was approved in 2016 for application in field corn, seed corn, silage corn, and yellow popcorn for preemergence application.
 It contains acetochlor (HG15), mesotrione (HG27), and clopyralid (HG4).

 DuPont’s Realm Q and Afforia

-Afforia can be applied either preplant or preemergence to any soybean at 2.5 ounces per acre.
+Afforia can be applied either preplant or preemergence to any soybeans at 2.5 ounces per acre.
 Preemergence applications must be made within three days after planting and prior to emergence.
 When used with Bolt soybean varieties, the Afforia rate can be increased to 2.5 to 3.75 ounces per acre for either preplant or preemergence applications.
 The Bolt technology provides enhanced tolerance to sulfonylurea herbicides (HG2).

-Nufarm’s Cheetah, Panther SC and Scorch
+Nufarm’s Cheetah, Panther SC, and Scorch

 Panther SC is a 4-pound-active-ingredient-per-gallon formulation of flumioxazin (HG14).
 It’s registered for preplant burndown application in corn three to 30 days prior to planting.
 Panther SC can be applied prior to soybean planting or preemergence within three days after planting and prior to soybean emergence.

-Scorch is a premixture of dicamba, 2,4-D, and fluroxypyr, all HG4 herbicides.
+Scorch contains dicamba, 2,4-D, and fluroxypyr, all HG4 herbicides.
 It can be applied preplant, preemergence, and postemergence in field corn.
-Fluroxypyr improves activity on kochia.
-Postemergence applications of Scorch can be broadcast to V5 or 8-inch-high corn.
+Postemergence applications can be broadcast to V5 or 8-inch-high corn.
 Applications made from V6 to 36-inch-high corn (or 15 days prior to tasseling) must be made with directed drop nozzles.

 Syngenta’s Acuron Flexi is a premixture of bicyclopyrone (HG27), mesotrione (HG27), and S-metolachlor (HG15).
-It is registered for preplant, preemergence, and postemergence application in field corn, seed corn, and silage corn.
+It is registered for preplant, preemergence, and post-emergence application in field corn, seed corn, and silage corn.
 Sweet corn and yellow popcorn cannot be treated with Acuron Flexi.